WadeWaldron/scaladays2016/presentation/scaladays2016.md

 ## Repositories and Factories

-^ Repositories and factories, while technically part of the domain, really are much more of an infrastructure element.
+^ Repositories and Factories.
+Part of the Domain.

+^ Implementations are usually in Infrastructure.

-^ The idea behind them is that there is usually an element of infrastructure involved with creating or retrieving domain objects.
-Usually we have to access a database or perform similar operations.
-Rather than leaking these concerns into the domain, we wrap them in a repository or factory.
-This keeps our domain pure.
+^ Usually an element of infrastructure (file system, database etc) involved with creating or retrieving objects.

+^ Don't leak these concerns into the domain.
+Wrapped in Repo or Factory to keep domain pure.

-^ While they often abstract over top of a database, they don't have to.
-Implementations could be talking to a database, or a file, or a REST Api, or even just in memory.
+^ Often abstract over a database, but could be a file, or REST API or even in memory.

 - Abstract over data storage/creation concerns
 - Keeps the infrastructure from leaking into the domain